Para leer esta hoja informativa en español, haga clic aquí.

 - Many women living with HIV do not have safe or stable housing; this presents additional barriers to getting treatment

 - Past or current experience of violence or trauma.
-Women who have been abused are four times more likely not to take their HIV drugs as prescribed.
+Women who have been abused are much more likely not to take their HIV drugs as prescribed.
 Globally, violence against women is very common.
 For more information, see our fact sheets on Violence Against Women and HIV and Trauma and HIV.

 Despite the many demands in women’s lives, numerous studies have found that women are just as likely to adhere to their HIV regimens as are men, especially when women have longstanding and trusting relationships with their health care providers.

 It is important to tell your health care provider about the number of times you have missed doses or did not take your HIV drugs correctly.
 He or she may suggest a change in your dosing schedule or a drug regimen that makes adherence easier.
-Newer HIV drugs require fewer pills per day and have fewer food restrictions.
+Newer HIV drugs require fewer pills per day and have fewer food restrictions, and several are smaller than older medications.
 There are also new ways to combine older drugs that make them easier to take.

 - Understand that the drugs will help you fight the virus and stay well.
 If you do not think they will, you will not bother taking your pills correctly.
 If you have any doubts, talk to your health care provider or staff at an AIDS service organization (ASO).

 - Some women find that connecting their pill-taking with a higher purpose or good intention helps.
 This intention could be spiritual in nature, or something like staying healthy for the sake of family, friends, or others served by your unique gifts.